bhuffman-usgs/waterrat/README.md

 WaterRAT is a Python application designed for 3D visualizations of data collected by [autonomous underwater vehicles (AUVs)](https://www.usgs.gov/centers/oki-water/science/autonomous-underwater-vehicles-auv?qt-science_center_objects=0#qt-science_center_objects) operated by the [United States Geological Survey](https://www.usgs.gov/).
 The application, distributed as a Python package, is run at the command line and is viewed in a compatible web browser under the address "localhost:8050" or "127.0.0.1:8050".
 This repository contains the structure to form a packaged version of the application including a configuration file necessary in its operation.

-Version Info: This package is still in a development state with potentially frequent modifcations, please check the release notes.
+Version Info: This package is still in a development state with potentially frequent modifcations, please check the versionUpdates.txt file found in the "docs" folder in the WaterRAT repository.

 The application was developed in Python 3.6 on a Windows 10 Operating System and is a work in progress.
 The package is being released as preliminary software; please see the Disclaimer section for complete details.
 Currently, the application functions for a study area on the Little Back River in Savannah, GA.
 See "Initial Parameters" for information on how to change the location.